Alex Salmond remembered as ‘outstanding’ politician and ‘dear friend’ at funeral

 While a “a very public figure”, Mr MacAskill said Mr Salmond had been “fiercely protective of his private life and Moira and the family”, and was a “cherished and loving husband, brother, uncle”, as well as a “friend to many”.

-Several political figures were among the mourners at his funeral service, including former Commons speaker John Bercow and Alba Party chairwoman Tasmina Ahmed-Sheikh.
+Several political figures were among the mourners at the funeral, including former Commons speaker John Bercow and Alba Party chairwoman Tasmina Ahmed-Sheikh.

-Former SNP MPs Jim Sillars and Joanna Cherry also attended as did close friend SNP MSP Fergus Ewing also attended, along with his sister Annabelle Ewing, also an SNP MSP and Mr Salmond’s former chief of staff, Geoff Aberdein.
+Former SNP MPs Jim Sillars and Joanna Cherry also attended, as did close friend SNP MSP Fergus Ewing and his sister Annabelle Ewing, and Mr Salmond’s former chief of staff, Geoff Aberdein.

-The minister conducting the funeral said it is an “incredibly difficult day for the family”.

-Speaking ahead of the service, the Rev Dr Ian McEwan said: “I am a longstanding friend of Alex’s siblings, they are a very tight-knit family and over the decades I got to know Alex at family gatherings like birthdays.

 “There is palpable shock over Alex’s passing and folk can well imagine the distress and sorrow within the family.